FabiolaLara/MechaCar_Statistical_Analysis-/README.md

 I would test these metrics using the t.test() function, because I can compare all the metrics and as is stablished that the most test you make, the most correct or valid comparision you can get to finally determine if the hypohesis is valid, also we can get the p-value which will tell us how far or near we are of the true using these metrics, so at the end we can have a bigger analysis and we could make or say these metrics are good or if our hypothesis is far comparing these metrics so we could research more metrics.

 + **What data is needed to run the statistical test?**
+The neccesary data to run the statisticla test are all the metrics we can consider important, due the t.test() allows to make a test with all the metrics together.